-Wildlife Crossings/ Trail Connections Торіс Action Item: Highway 17 Project Policy: Support legislation that enables the completion of the Highway 17 Crossings project.
-Funding : Identify and obtain federal funding for the Highway 17 Crossings Project in coordination with Caltrans and VTA programming.
+Wildlife Crossings/ Trail Connections Topic Action Item: Highway 17 Project Policy: Support legislation that enables the completion of the Highway 17 Crossings project.
+Funding: Identify and obtain federal funding for the Highway 17 Crossings Project in coordination with Caltrans and VTA programming.
 Pursue requests for the federal FY 2023 (federal FY 2023: Oct.
 1, 2022 - Sept.
-30, 2023) appropriations process for pre- construction funding through a Community Project Funding or Congressionally Directed Spending request.
+30, 2023) appropriations process for preconstruction funding through a Community Project Funding or Congressionally Directed Spending request.
 Protection of Wildlife Corridors Policy: Support legislation to increase funding opportunities for wildlife crossings and corridors.
 Engage in congressional hearings on the importance of wildlife crossings for both wildlife and driver safety.
 Engage with administration officials on the processes for future wildfire crossings and corridors programs through the U.S. Department of Transportation and the U.S. Fish and Wildlife Service.
 Funding: Research and evaluate funding opportunities to facilitate the protection of wildlife corridors and habitat connectivity opportunities.
 Regional trail connections Policy: Support legislation to increase funding opportunities for trails and trail connectors.
-Funding: Identify and research funding sources for trail development, connection, and upgrades.
-Research and evaluate a Community Project Funding or Congressionally Directed Spending request for multi-modal access projects in a future federal fiscal year appropriations process.
+Funding: Identify funding sources for trail development, connections, and upgrades.
+Research and evaluate a Community Project Funding or Congressionally Directed Spending request for multimodal access projects in a future appropriations process.